CatalystCode/project-fortis/project-fortis-pipeline/docs/development-faq.md

 ## Why isn't my UI loading?

 If you see `An error occurred while loading the page: GraphQL call failed` when trying to load the Dashboard, your `docker-compose up` process is either not done running, or you might need to pull down fresh from your Master branch and rebuild.

+## Why are there no events showing up?

+If your site is set up correctly but there are still no events showing up on the dashboard, this is likely caused by the events being filtered out by the pipeline.
+You can investigate at which step of the pipeline the events are being dropped via [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).

+First, find the Application Insights resource in the Azure dashboard that was created by the Fortis deployment.
+The resource will be called `FortisAppInsight-YOUR_SITE_NAME`.
+Open the resource and access the Application Insights interactive querying environment.
+Create a query for the `customEvents` table in Application Insights.
+If an item was filtered out by a particular step in the Fortis pipeline, there will be an entry in the `customEvents` table named `pipeline.filters.STEP_NAME` with a custom property of `passedFilter: false`.
+The possible steps in the pipeline at which an event can be filtered out are:

+- `missingvalues`: the ingested event is missing required fields such as title or body
+- `blacklistterms`: the ingested event contains one or more entries of the blacklist table
+- `language`: it was not possible to infer the language of the ingested event
+- `keywords`: the ingested event does not contain at least one entry of the keywords table
+- `locations`: it was not possible to infer any locations in the geofence from the event
+- `blacklistentities`: the event contains at least one entry of the blacklist entities table